Compactness in MV-Topologies: Tychonoff Theorem and Stone-Cech Compactification: Tychonoff-type theorem for MV-topologies

 It means that the family $\{n_a\beta_a\}_{a\in X}$ is a covering of $X$ which is contained in $T=M\cap S$.
 From the hypothesis about $S$ we have that $T$ has an additive subcover, so there exists a finite subset $\{n_{a_1}\beta_{a_1},\ldots,n_{a_t}\beta_{a_t}\}$ of $T$ such that $n_{a_1}\beta_{a_1}\oplus \cdots \oplus n_{a_t}\beta_{a_t}=1$.
 But this means that $M$ has an additive subcover too, which is a contradiction.

 Therefore, our original collection $\mathfrak{F}$ must be empty, whence $X$ is compact. \end{proof}

-\begin{theorem}[Tychonoff-type Theorem for MV-Topologies] If $\{\langle X_i, \O_i\rangle\}_{i\in I}$ is a family of compact MV-topological spaces, then so is their product space $\langle X, \O_X\rangle$. \end{theorem} \begin{proof} Take as a subbase for the product MV-topology on $X$ the collection
+\begin{theorem}[Tychonoff-type Theorem for MV-Topologies] If $\{\langle X_i, \tau_i\rangle\}_{i\in I}$ is a family of compact MV-topological spaces, then so is their product space $\langle X, \tau_X\rangle$. \end{theorem} \begin{proof} Let us consider as a subbase for the product MV-topology on $X$ the collection

-Any subcollection of this set that covers $X$ has a finite subcover by Lemma \ref{lem1}.
-Thus by Alexander's Subbase type Lemma for MV-topologies, $X$ is compact. \end{proof}